jpmelos/dotfiles/README.md

 to your `~/.bashrc` file to get working bash configuration.

-Copy all files with

-	cp * .* ~
-	cp .irssi ~ -r

-to install package of configuration.
+Copy all files and folders to your home as is to install package of configuration (except `.git/` and `README.md`).